When it comes to protecting your reputation and gaining trust online—investing in the right SSL certificate is worth every penny.

 You must obtain or renew an SSL certificate to enable HTTPS (Hypertext Transfer Protocol Secure) connection for your site.
 Should you pay for it or save some bucks by getting a free SSL certificate?

-SSL certificate classified into two types.
-One is a Self-signed certificate, which is not signed by any Certificate Authority (CA) and another is SSL certificate issued & signed by trusted Certificate Authorities (CA).
+SSL certificates are classified into two types.
+One is a Self-signed certificate, which is not signed by any Certificate Authority (CA) and another is an SSL certificate issued & signed by trusted Certificate Authorities (CA).

-Free SSL certificate is perfect for those; who are looking to validate domain name and deploy HTTPS connection on their single domain and multiple subdomains.
-Once a free SSL installed on a website; a user can see HTTPS and the green padlock icon in the browser address bar.
+A free SSL certificate is perfect for those; who are looking to validate domain names and deploy HTTPS connections on their single domain and multiple subdomains.
+Once a free SSL is installed on a website; a user can see HTTPS and the green padlock icon in the browser address bar.

-If you want to establish an instant HTTPS connection in your website for free, then free SSL certificate is the best option.
-However, you might miss out some features comes with Paid SSL such as Longer certificate validity periods, Warranty in case certificate mis-issuance and visitor assurance about security and privacy.
-The reason is, there is no Organization Validation (OV) or Extended Validation (EV) carried out in free SSL issuance.
+If you want to establish an instant HTTPS connection on your website for free, then a free SSL certificate is the best option.
+However, you might miss out on some features that come with Paid SSL such as Longer certificate validity periods, Warranty in case of certificate mis-issuance, and visitor assurance about security and privacy.
+The reason is, that there is no Organization Validation (OV) or Extended Validation (EV) carried out in free SSL issuance.
 Free SSL certificate available in domain validation method only.

 Certificate Validity Period

-When we talk about Certificate Validation Period, Free SSL Certificate comes with short validation period compare to paid SSL.
-Generally, Free SSL certificate valid for only 30 to 60 days, while Paid SSL Certificate comes with 1 to 2 years validity period option.
+When we talk about Certificate Validation Period, Free SSL Certificate comes with a short validation period compared to paid SSL.
+Generally, a Free SSL certificate is valid for only 30 to 60 days, while Paid SSL Certificate comes with a 1 to 2 years validity period option.

 Warranty for Liability Protection

-Warranty in SSL refers to the end user’s liability protection during data transmission over HTTPS connection.
+Warranty in SSL refers to the end user’s liability protection during data transmission over an HTTPS connection.
 You will not get any warranty cover with free SSL in case anything goes wrong from CA’s end.
-Paid SSL Certificate Authority provides a warranty against financial loses, during transmission of information or certificate mi-issuance.
-CA warranty varies ranges in between $10,000 to as high as $175,000.
+Paid SSL Certificate Authority provides a warranty against financial losses, during transmission of information or certificate mi-issuance.
+CA warranty varies ranges from $10,000 to as high as $175,000.

 Website Security Seals to Increase Customer Trust

-Free SSL doesn’t come with secure site seal.
-Whereas, Dynamic & static secure site seals available with paid SSL certificate issued by trusted certificate authorities such as Comodo, RapidSSL, GeoTrust, GlobalSign, Thawte and more to indicate website security and trustworthiness.
-A visitor can click on Dynamic or static secure site seal placed on a site to verify site’s information.
-Hence, website security seals play a significant role in increasing visitors’ trust and website’s credibility, which drives more conversion for online business.
+Free SSL doesn’t come with a secure site seal.
+Whereas, Dynamic & static secure site seals are available with paid SSL certificates issued by trusted certificate authorities such as Comodo, RapidSSL, GeoTrust, GlobalSign, Thawte, and more to indicate website security and trustworthiness.
+A visitor can click on the Dynamic or static secure site seal placed on a site to verify the site’s information.
+Hence, website security seals play a significant role in increasing visitors’ trust and website credibility, which drives more conversion for online businesses.